The evidence for Non-surgical treatments for Ankle Osteoarthritis

-In our offices 25 years of service we have seen countless ankle osteoarthritis people.
+In our office’s 26+ years of service, we have seen countless people with ankle osteoarthritis.
 Many are very active people, heavily into sports.
 Many have a physically challenging job, many come to us after suffering an injury or accident that was very damaging.

 What almost all these people have in common is that:

 - there is some type of cartilage loss,

 - there is some type of reduced range of motion,

 - after a day on their feet or extended walking, they can barely stand,

 - their diet now consists of large helpings of Advil and Motrin.

 - But they are still trying to carry on.